As a small business or an individual freelancer, how to calculate the break-even point for software development services business

-If you don’t know your break-even point, you don’t know your business and you are doing it all wrong.
-Even today I know my break-even point.
+If you don’t know your break-even point, you don’t know your business, and you are doing it all wrong.
+So let us understand the break-even point in doing an effortless and yet effective way to calculate the break-even point.

-The break-even point is when the total expense (fixed expense + variable expense) is less than or equal to the amount of revenue generated from operations in a specific period of time which normally is either a month or a quarter.
+The break-even point is when the total expense (fixed expense + variable expense) is less than or equal to the amount of revenue generated from operations in the given period.

-So a break even month is when the total revenue generated in a month less the total expense in the same month is net positive.
+So a break-even month is when the total income in a month less than the overall expense in the same month.

-Similarly, a break-even quarter is when the total revenue generated in the quarter less the total expense in the same quarter is net positive.
+Similarly, a break-even quarter is when the total income in the quarter less than the total expense in the same quarter.

 So how you calculate the break-even point for a web development company?